 5. Roll into golf ball sized balls.

 Pro tip: Refrigerating the mixture for 1 hour will make forming the power balls easier.
-If you feel they get too sticky and hard to form, try to refrigerate them again.
+If you feel they get too sticky and hard to form when they reach room temperature, try to refrigerate them again.

 6. Dip in wheat germ